tud-amt/tud-amt.github.io/content/research/PermeationTool/index.md

  - A tool to determine the permeation coefficient (permeability) from experimental data,
  - A unit converter to convert all the differents units you can find in paper about permeability,
  - A tool to see the evolution of the permeate flow in cases of cracks, or not.
- - A glossary and some usefuls ressources and references.
+ - A glossary and some useful resources and references.